 'Gross new lending' New lending advanced to customers during the period.

 'Group' Barclays PLC together with its subsidiaries.

-'Guarantees' An undertaking by a third party to pay a creditor should a debtor fail to do so.
-It is a form of credit substitution.
+'Guarantees' Unless otherwise described, an undertaking by a third party to pay a creditor should a debtor fail to do so.
+It is a form of credit substitution